-Last year, Olympian Galen Rupp made headlines for not only breaking the American record in an indoor 2-mile race, but for doing a workout promptly after setting that mark.
+Olympian Galen Rupp once made headlines for not only breaking the American record in an indoor 2-mile race, but for doing a workout promptly after setting that mark.
 While this appeared somewhat crazy to onlookers, it turns out that it’s an approach used by a number of top endurance athletes.
-It’s the type of workout that sounds intimidating upon first blush, but it may help you up the ante going into your next competitive season.
+It’s the type of workout that sounds intimidating upon first blush, but it may help you up the ante in your training.

 “The benefit and the physiology behind doing a workout after a race is that it allows a runner to put in a greater total volume of work,” explains Jeff Gaudette, owner and head coach at Runners-Connect.
 “When racing shorter distances—5K and below—the total volume of hard running is three miles or less, and for advanced runners, this is usually half of what they normally do on a hard day.”

 Put simply, when you log a workout after a race, you avoid having race day be a “down” day mileage wise.
 What’s more, many coaches believe that post-race, our bodies may be more accepting of certain training stimuli.

 “Immediately after a race, your body’s hormones are in a state that allows optimal absorption of training,” Gaudette says.
 Also, there is likely an added mental benefit to ramping up for a quick workout after a hard race.
 Instead of bellying up to the breakfast bar for a donut and coffee after crossing the finish line, you’re forced to refocus for another hard bout of running.